apache/druid/docs/development/docs-contribute.md

   ~ under the License.
   -->

-Druid is a [community-led project](https://druid.apache.org/community/), and we are delighted to receive contributions of anything from minor fixes to docs to big new features.
+Druid is a [community-led project](https://druid.apache.org/community/).
+We are delighted to receive contributions to the docs ranging from minor fixes to big new features.

 Druid docs contributors: